 The flute ensemble has only six instruments, but director Claudia Anderson swears they sound like 20.
 “We’re able to play music that has complex harmonics,” says Anderson, adjunct instructor of music.

 The group may be small compared to other ensembles, but it sure has heart.
 Anderson came to Central to revive the flute program and pinpointed incoming students who played.
 The group grew without any advertising and was immediately successful.
-“These girls are creating history,” says Anderson.
+“These students are creating history,” says Anderson.

 The students love that they get to experiment with a variety of music, which expands their skills.
-One of the members comments: “We do things my flute teacher in high school said I would never do.”
+One of the members comments, “We do things my flute teacher in high school said I would never do.”